-The functional departments of each country have documented the risks of error or fraud in financial reporting and the controls that mitigate said risks, which affect the following processes/sub-processes:
+The functional departments of each country have documented the risks of error or fraud in the financial information and the controls that mitigate these risks affecting the following processes/sub-processes:

-• Management of creditors and general expenses.
+- Management of creditors and general expenses.

-· Cash and banks.
+- Treasury and banks.

+- Closing.

-· Closing, consolidation and reporting.
+- Consolidation and reporting.

-• Purchases.
+- Purchases.

-Inventories.
+- Inventory.

-• Valuation of goodwill.
+- Valuation of goodwill.

-• Management of receivables from franchisees.
+- Management of accounts receivable from franchisees.

-• Management of corporate income tax.
+- Taxes.

-• Management of property, plant and equipment.
+- Management of tangible fixed assets.

-· Contingent liabilities.
+- Contingent liabilities.

-Staff.
+- Personnel.

-Sales.
+- Sales.

+- E-commerce sales.

-Special significance is given to closing, consolidation and reporting, as well as any issues affected by relevant opinions, estimates, valuations and projections.
+The closing, consolidation and reporting processes, as well as all those affected by relevant judgments, estimates, valuations and projections, are of particular relevance.

-The documentation of each process comprises:
+The documentation of each of the processes is composed of:

-• Details of significant accounts and disclosures;
+• Detail of the significant accounts and breakdowns.

-• Details of IT systems affecting sub-processes.

-• Details of organisational structures.

-• Descriptions of each sub-process associated with each process.

-• Details of significant financial reporting risks (including those related to the risk of fraud), as well as other risks (operating and/or compliance) associated with the various sub-processes and control objectives.

-• Detailed description of key and non-key controls that mitigate each of the risks identified.

-• Outcome of the assessment of the internal control design carried out by the Risk Management and Internal Control area, identifying opportunities for improvement and defining the action plans, those in charge and their implementation deadline.
+- Detail of the information systems that affect the sub-processes. - Detail of the procedures and internal rules approved by Management, which regulate these sub-processes. - Detail of the organizational structures. - Descriptions of each of the sub-processes associated with each process. - Flowcharts of each of these sub-processes. - Detail of the significant financial information risks (including those related to fraud risk), as well as others (operational and/or compliance) associated with the different sub-processes and control objectives. - Detailed description of the key and non-key controls that mitigate each of the identified risks. - Result of the internal control design evaluation carried out by the Group SCIIF, identifying opportunities for improvement and defining the action plans, those responsible and the deadline for their implementation.

-For each control, the following has been identified:
+For each of the controls, the following have been identified:

-Back-up evidence for the control.
+- Supporting evidence of the controls.

-• Organisational structures and/or job functions responsible for each of the controls identified.
-In addition, the SAP GRC Process Control tool has identified each of its owners individually, as well as those responsible for its validation.
+- Organizational structures and/or job functions responsible for each of the identified controls.
+In addition, in the SAP GRC tool, each of the owners of the controls, as well as those responsible for their validation, has been individually identified.

-Frequency of controls.
+- Frequency of controls.

-Degree of control automation.
+- Level of automation of controls.

-• Type of control: preventive or detective.
+- Type of control: preventive or detective.